Barbecue grill: Gravity-fed

-Hybrids

-A hybrid grill is a grill used for outdoor cooking with charcoal and natural gas or liquid propane and can cook in the same manner as a traditional outdoor gas grill.
-The manufacturers claim that it combines the convenience of an outdoor gas grill with the flavor and cooking techniques of a charcoal and wood grill.

-In addition to providing the cooking heat, the gas burners in a hybrid grill can be used to quickly start a charcoal/wood fire or to extend the length of a charcoal/wood cooking session.

-Some of the newer hybrid stoves cater more towards the emergency preparedness/survivalist market with the ability to use propane, charcoal or wood.
-Generally, they have a propane burner that can be removed and charcoal or wood substituted as the fuel source.
-Many have features similar to the portable charcoal grill with a volcano shaped cooking chamber for efficiency, the ability to be folded or collapsed for a smaller footprint and a carrying case for easy portability.

 Commercial

 A commercial barbecue typically has a larger cooking capacity than traditional household grills, as well as featuring a variety of accessories for added versatility.
 End users of commercial barbecue grills include for-profit operations such as restaurants, caterers, food vendors and grilling operations at food fairs, golf tournaments and other charity events, as well as competition cookers.
 The category lends itself to originality, and many commercial barbecue grills feature designs unique to their respective manufacturer.

 Commercial barbecue grills can be stationary or transportable.
 An example of a stationary grill is a built-in pit grill, for indoor or outdoor use.
 Construction materials include bricks, mortar, concrete, tile and cast iron.
 Most commercial barbecue grills, however, are mobile, allowing the operator to take the grill wherever the job is.
 Transportable commercial barbecue grills can be units with removable legs, grills that fold, and grills mounted entirely on trailers.

 Trailer mounted commercial barbecue grills run the gamut from basic grill cook tops to pit barbecue grills and smokers, to specialized roasting units that cook whole pigs, chicken, ribs, corn and other vegetables.